 Despite often being neglected in ecological studies (Chrétien et al. 2023; Morley 2012; Scholz and Choudhury 2014), parasites are key components of communities and ecosystems (Dobson and Hudson 1986; Frainer et al. 2018; Lafferty et al. 2008; Marcogliese 2004; Minchella and Scott 1991; Pascal et al. 2020; Poulin 1999).
 Parasites can induce physiological and behavioral changes in their hosts (Barber, Hoare, and Krause 2000; Iwanowicz 2011) and are major elements of food webs (Lafferty, Dobson, and Kuris 2006; Lafferty et al. 2008; Marcogliese and Cone 1997).
 However, studying infection dynamics is challenging since infection patterns within a population or community can vary across taxa, time and/or space (Happel 2019; Poulin 2006; Poulin and Dick 2007; Thieltges and Reise 2007; Villalba-Vasquez et al. 2018; Young and Maccoll 2017).
 Since data collection is constrained by context-dependencies such as spatial scaling, system characteristics and sampling design, it is imperative to understand how these elements influence our understanding of infection patterns to facilitate comparisons among studies, especially in the context of anthropogenic change and conservation management (Cohen et al. 2016).

 Spatial scale-dependance of ecological processes has long been established (Rietkerk et al. 2002; Viana and Chase 2019).
 Thus, single-scale studies tend to overlook the full extent of ecological processes shaping species distribution and interactions, leading to biased conclusions (Levin 1992; Peterson and Parker 1998).
 This issue has also been highlighted in disease ecology.
 For example, Cohen et al., (2016) found that the relative importance of processes driving the distribution of disease emergence (host richness, abiotic factors, and human population density) varied depending on the spatial extent of the study.
-Moreover, patterns of regional-scale infection parameters can be caused by different underlying local patterns of infection.
+Moreover, regional-scale infection patterns can be caused by different underlying local patterns of infection.
 For instance, infection prevalence is a common parasitological metric that gives information on the proportion of infected individuals in a given group, and can be measured for both populations and communities (Bush et al. 1997; Rózsa, Reiczigel, and Majoros 2000).
-A regional prevalence estimate of 20% could be caused by all sites having the same prevalence with no variance (i.e., all sites at 20%) or by the average prevalence of all sites being at 20% with large inter-site variance (e.g., half at 0% and half at 40%).
+A regional prevalence value of 20% could be caused by all sites having the same prevalence with no variance (i.e., all sites at 20%) or by the average prevalence of all sites being at 20% with large inter-site variance (e.g., half at 0% and half at 40%).
 Given the scale-dependence of ecological processes (Rietkerk et al. 2002; Viana and Chase 2019) and the aggregated nature of parasites (Poulin 2007), multi-scale studies are essential for understanding how infection is distributed across a landscape.